CampagneLaboratory/variationanalysis-apps/parallel-gatk-realigner-3/Readme.md

 **What does this app do?**

-Realign BAM alignment with HaplotypeCaller
+Realign BAM alignment with HaplotypeCaller.

 **How does this app work?**